cosmos72/fstransform/README.md

 ###############################################################

-This document explains how use the programs 'fstransform', 'fsmove' and 'fsremap' to transform the contents of a Linux device - usually a disk partition - from a filesystem type to another while preserving its contents.
+This document explains how use the programs 'fstransform', 'fsmove', 'fsmount_kernel' and 'fsremap' to transform the contents of a Linux device - usually a disk partition - from a filesystem type to another while preserving its contents.

 For example, a disk partition can be transformed from 'jfs' to 'ext4', or from 'ext2' to 'xfs', or many other combinations.

-Currently, the programs mentioned above have been tested on Linux with the following filesystems, both as source and as target: ext2, ext3, ext4, reiserfs, jfs, xfs.
+Currently, the programs mentioned above have been tested on Linux with the following filesystems, both as source and as target: ext2, ext3, ext4, jfs, ntfs, reiserfs, xfs.

 Do NOT use these programs with other filesystems unless you are willing to LOSE your data.

-In particular, they do NOT (yet) support ntfs, msdos and vfat file systems.
+In particular, they do NOT (yet) support msdos, vfat and exfat file systems.

 Common sense and experience tell that you should ALWAYS have a backup of your valuable data: while the programs do NOT need to backup your data